Marsfield IV - Fine Abstract Contemporary Artwork 16x12in

 Frame no

-The crater from above - an abstract image made from leftover paint.
+The crater from above - an abstract painting made from leftover paint.

-Purchase a small-format artwork made from leftover paint for a unique atmosphere.
+Purchase a small-format artwork made from leftover paint for a special ambiance.

-The Marsfields can also be well presented in rows.
+The Fields of Mars can also be nicely displayed in rows.

-The photos you see above were taken by me, to the best of my ability.
-Since I'm not a professional photographer, the colors you see may slightly differ from the originals.
-The lighting and resolution could also be improved here and there.
-I strive to provide an authentic representation of the artworks.
+The photos you see above were taken by me - as well as I can.
+Since I'm not a professional photographer, the colors you see may slightly differ from the original.
+Here and there, the lighting or resolution could certainly be better.
+I strive to provide an authentic image of the artworks.

-The first two photos showing the painting in the room were created using the app "Smartist."
-This app can frame paintings and allows for a neat, stylish presentation in different rooms.
-The size ratio of the painting to the room is accurately represented.
+The photos showing the painting in the room were generated using the "Smartist" app.
+This app can frame paintings and allows for a neat, chic presentation in different rooms.
+The size ratio of painting to room is accurately reproduced.

-Feel free to visit me at the studio or ARTLET if you’d like to take a look at the original.
+However, feel free to visit me in the studio or ARTLET if you'd like to take a look at the original.

-Mark Hellbusch has been a freelance artist since 1997, exploring a wide range of themes in painting.
-While he was almost exclusively focused on expressive painting until 2007, his current emphasis is on experimental and modern art.Personal Background, as well as almost allartistic topicscan be found under "About Me."
+Mark Hellbusch has been a freelance artist since 1997 and has engaged with a variety of themes in painting.
+While he was almost exclusively involved with expressive painting until 2007, his focus today is on experimental art and modernity.
+His personal journey, as well as almost all artistic themes can be found under "About Me."

 Mark Hellbusch.